coffee-clang/cup/docs/design/PLATFORMS.md

 use symbolic links, junctions or other reparse points as structural shortcuts.
 Windows package content follows the same no-reparse rule.

 POSIX package archives may contain relative symbolic links.
-Their targets must not be absolute or lexically escape the package, and a link may not act as the parent of a later archive write.
-CUP does not otherwise own producer link topology: dangling links, cycles and links to non-regular internal objects are not rejected merely for that topology.
-Declared `entry.*` paths are still resolved physically beneath the package and must end at executable regular files.
-Raw hard-link entries, device files, FIFOs and sockets remain rejected; the producer normalizes hard links to independent regular files.
+Extraction requires lexical confinement and forbids using a link as the parent of a later archive write; it does not need to resolve the link while the tree is still being constructed.
+Final manifest validation is
+stricter: every link must resolve physically inside the package to a regular file, and every `entry.*` path must resolve to an executable regular file.
+Raw hard-link entries, device files, FIFOs and sockets remain rejected; the producer materializes hard links as independent regular files.

 When an operation enumerates a directory, the observed child identity is passed to later copy or removal work.
 The later operation checks that it opened the